Shape

 generate

-The generate block can be used to arbitrarily generate a file in the terragrunt working directory (where terraform is called).
-This can be used to generate common terraform configurations that are shared across multiple terraform modules.
+The generate block can be used to arbitrarily generate a file in the terragrunt working directory (where tofu/terraform is called).
+This can be used to generate common OpenTofu/Terraform configurations that are shared across multiple OpenTofu/Terraform modules.
 For example, you can use generate to generate the provider blocks in a consistent fashion by defining a generate block in the parent terragrunt config.

 The generate block supports the following arguments: